Saturday, January 19, 2013

 In this neighborhood, Luis Canfaila was abducted on 10/12/1975.

 In the early 1970’s, a military dictatorship swarmed through every province in Argentina and its neighboring countries.
 Their goal was to end any idealism or dissident movements that could prove a threat to the governments of that era.
 The dictatorship considered knowledge to be dangerous as it could have potentially opened young people's minds to rebellious thoughts like freedom and democracy.
-They dismantled laboratories to suppress scientific knowledge.
+They dismantled labs to suppress scientific knowledge.
 They even burned libraries and bookstores to do away with general knowledge altogether.
 They regulated what could and could not be taught in schools and universities too.

 Translation: For this, and other crimes, those responsible are being judged.
 Participate in federal court hearings.
 The tribunal is located at Concepcion Arenales and Paunero.
 Attendance is a right.

-The abductees were subjected to unspeakable torture.
+I'm told that these victims were subjected to unspeakable torture.
 Electrodes were attached to the genitals of men and women as a form of abuse.
 The militia often used these techniques with no true agenda other than for perverse pleasure.
 Women were gang raped.
 Those who became pregnant were kept alive until they gave birth.
 Then the babies were taken from them.
 It is said that the militia got rid of their captives by either hacking them to pieces and disseminating them everywhere, or burning them alive.
-Some were allegedly weighed down and thrown off planes while they were still alive.
+Some were allegedly weighed down and

-The Mothers of Plaza de Mayo The Mothers of the Plaza de Mayo are a group formed by the mothers of those whose voices were forever silenced.
+The Mothers of the Plaza de Mayo are a group formed by the mothers of those whose voices were silenced.
 To this day, these mothers gather at Plaza de Mayo in Buenos Aires every Thursday afternoon for the right to know what happened to their missing children, and perhaps to be reunited with them if they survived.
-The military dictatorship came to an end in 1983.
-It's believed that over 30,000 dissidents were abducted throughout South America.
-To this day, the whereabouts of these people remains a mystery.

-Many of us use Facebook, Twitter, and Tumblr to voice our personal or political opinions, but we forget that in some parts of the world, freedom of speech was a crime.
+Many of us use Facebook, Twitter, and Tumblr to voice our personal or political opinions, but we forget that in some parts of the world, freedom of speech was once a crime.

 In some parts of the world... it still is.